rwpogge/TeachingGraphics/Climate/readme.md

-# NOAA and NASA Climate Data
+# Plot current NOAA and NASA data

 Plots of atmospheric CO2, CH4, global temperature anomal, and mean sealevel trends from NOAA and NASA public databases.
 See specific notes below for each notebook.